cysouw/diathesis/text/c13_zumInfinitive.md

 The *Präpositionsinfinitiv* is a grammatical construction that will here be distinguished from the superficially identical 'regular' combination of a preposition with an infinitive.
 This distinction is rather subtle and there is quite some individual variation, indicating that the *Präpositionsinfinitiv* is still in its early stages of grammaticalisation.
 I will first discuss the general characteristics of preposition-infinitive combinations, to then argue that the *Präpositionsinfinitiv* is different.^[Tangentially related to the present subject, the Duden grammar includes an extensive discussion about *präpositional angeschlossene Funktionsverben* [@duden2009: 416-425 ].
 These are light-verb constructions with strictly derivational nominalisations, typically those ending in *-ung*.
 I have decided not to include these here, although there are clear parallels to the kind of constructions discussed in this book.]

 To start off, note that the infinitive is basically a noun derived from a verb (see [@sec:infinitive-nominal-predication]).
 As a noun, it can be preceded by an article, forming a noun phrase, like *das Schreiben* 'the writing' [@next a].
 And as a noun phrase, it can be preceded by a preposition to form a prepositional phrase *durch das Schreiben* 'by writing' [@next b].
 The infinitive can also have additional attributive modifiers, e.g. adjectives like *schnelle* 'fast' [@next c], prepositional phrases like *im Dunkeln* 'in the dark' [@next d] or genitives like *eines Tagebuchs* 'of a diary' [@next e].
 Syntactically, the position of the preposition-infinitive phrase in the sentence is flexible.
 Specifically, it does not have to occur at the end of a subordinate clause [@next f].
 Finally, under some morphophonological circumstances the preposition and article fuse together, leading to words like *beim*, from *bei*+*dem* [@next g].
-All these possibilities show that the infinitive operates exacly like a regular noun inside a prepositional phrase.
+All these possibilities show that the infinitive operates exactly like a regular noun inside a prepositional phrase.

 ::: ex
 a.
 [Das Schreiben]~NP~ fällt ihm schwer.